 Once proper moisture content is obtained through drying, hops should be packaged and stored in a dark environment to avoid UV light exposure.
 This is most easily done through storing hops in opaque or non-transparent packaging materials.
 For this reason, bottled beer is stored, shipped, and sold in dark-colored bottles to avoid or minimize negative impacts of UV light exposure (Beer Sensory Science 2011).

-Given the need for small-scale drying, scientists at MREC designed and developed a low-cost drying rig that can quickly and effectively dry plant material to a proper moisture content for storage without the use of heat.
+Given the need for small-scale drying, scientists at the UF/IFAS MREC designed and developed a low-cost drying rig that can quickly and effectively dry plant material to a proper moisture content for storage without the use of heat.
 By drying plant material quickly and effectively without heat, volatilization reactions are minimized, and aromatic properties of harvested plant material are preserved.
 The primary use of the drying rig has been to dry hop cones; however, it may be used for an array of plant material where a low-temperature drying environment is required or preferred.